nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The list is empty.
+The list for frequently used contacts is empty.
   * 1a1.
-ContactCS displays a message to the user saying that the list is empty
+ContactCS displays a message to the user saying that there is no frequently used contact

     Use case ends.